Anne Frank Exhibition

 - Show visitors that cultural, ethnic, religious and political differences between people exist in every society.
 In many countries, there are groups who consider themselves superior and deny others the right to equal treatment.
 Such views can lead to discrimination, exclusion, persecution and even murder

 - Challenge visitors to think about concepts such as tolerance, mutual respect, human rights and democracy

 - Help visitors to understand that a society where differences between people are respected does not come about by itself.
 Legislation is, of course, necessary but people also have to make a personal commitment.

-In addition, the Anne Frank House will provide personnel from Holland to train students to act as guides throughout the exhibition and to lecture at the workshops held for schoolchildren over two days.
+In addition, the Anne Frank House will provide qualified personnel to lecture at the online workshop held for schoolchildren.